 If you follow this fast and easy tutorial you will soon have a beautiful and elegant bookshelf in your home, made from reclaimed pallets.

 Gather your tools.

-For this pallet table you will need a power drill, angel grinder, screw drivers, nail puller, orbital sander, glue and screws.
+For this pallet table, you will need a power drill, angle grinder, screwdrivers, nail puller, orbital sander, glue, and screws.

 The table is then finished with a sturdy piece of pool glass to make a complete robust coffee table.